-E3801.5 Appliance outlets.
+E3901.5 Appliance receptacle outlets.
 Appliance receptacle outlets installed for specific appliances, such as laundry equipment, shall be installed within 6 feet (1829 mm) of the intended location of the appliance.

-E3801.6 Bathroom.
+E3901.6 Bathroom.
 At least one wall receptacle outlet shall be installed in bathrooms and such outlet shall be located within 36 inches (914 mm) of the outside edge of each lavatory basin.
-The receptacle outlet shall be located on a wall that is adjacent to the lavatory basin location.
+The receptacle outlet shall be located on a wall or partition that is adjacent to the lavatory basin location, or installed on the side or face of the basin cabinet not more than 12 inches (305 mm) below the countertop.